lafvintech/ESP32-Ultimate-Starter-Kit/docs/source/AdvancedExperiment.rst

 4. Colorful RGB
 ---------------

-This experiment is an advanced project on analog sensor signal acquisition and mathematical modeling.
-It aims to learn how to use the ESP32's ADC to read the resistance changes of the NTC thermistor and accurately calculate the ambient temperature through a simplified version of the Steinhart-Hart equation (B value formula).
+This experiment is a comprehensive project on IoT-based smart lighting control.
+It aims to teach you how to drive WS2812B full-color RGB LED strips using an ESP32 and remotely control various dynamic lighting effects via a Wi-Fi-hosted web interface.
 You will master the following core skills:

-- Principle of NTC thermistor: Understand the characteristics of negative temperature coefficient resistance decreasing with increasing temperature, and master the application of B value formula

-- ADC high-precision sampling: using 12-bit resolution (0~4095) and 11dB attenuation, read the voltage value of the voltage divider circuit

-- Software filtering technology: Reduce noise interference and improve measurement stability through multiple sampling averages (20 times)

-- Voltage dividing circuit calculation: According to the series voltage dividing principle, the NTC current resistance value is deduced from the ADC voltage value.
+- **FastLED Library Usage:** Learn the driving principles of WS2812B programmable LEDs and master key functions such as `addLeds()`, `show()`, `fadeToBlackBy()`, and `nscale8_video()`.

+- **Multi-mode Lighting Algorithms:** Implement three dynamic effects—Chase, Gradient, and Flow—while gaining an understanding of the HSV color model and brightness control.

+- **Custom RGB Color Mixing:** Independently adjust red, green, and blue channels via sliders to create any desired color, with support for real-time preview.

+- **Hardware Button Integration:** Use GPIO buttons for physical mode switching (short-press to cycle through modes), enabling operation without a network connection.

 **Materials Needed:**

  - ESP32 Development Board
+ - RGB LED strip
- - Thermistor
+ - Button
  - Resistor (10K)
  - Breadboard and Jumper Wires